Becoming a Stay at Home Mom: 7 Things to Consider

 I have a good friend who I try to walk with once a week.
 Sometimes I do have to take the kids with me, but that isn’t the end of the world.
 The important part is that I am getting out of the house and spending time with another adult.
 As an added bonus, I am getting some much-needed exercise each week also!

 Another thing I started doing last year was attending a MOM’s group at another local church.
 This has been SO good for me.
 I can attend and not be, “the pastor’s wife”.
 I get to be me.
 They offer free childcare which has been amazing!
 I get time to invest in myself and my faith.

 Unless you plan to homeschool your children, or your spouse makes enough for you to stay home indefinitely, then you’ll want to make sure you have a plan for when your kids go back to work.
 My career as a teacher makes this fairly simple as long as I keep my teaching license active.

 If you had your kiddos when you were super young, you may not know what you want to do.
 There are plenty of other things you can do, you just need to know what’s out there.

 Is it important for you to have a job that is within school hours?
 Maybe you’ll need to find something you can do online from home.

 Effects on Your Family

-Being a stay at home mom isn’t for everyone.
+Being a stay-at-home mom isn’t for everyone.
 Really, it’s not.
 Some people are better parents if they are working outside of the home.
 I get that.
-You have to do you and what’s best for your family.
-There are obviously a lot of things to consider and some big discussions to be had before jumping to the decision of becoming a stay at home mom.
+You have to do what’s best for your family.
+There are obviously a lot of things to consider and some big discussions to be had before jumping to the decision of becoming a stay-at-home mom.
 The time you spend with your kids is something you’ll never get back.
 But, it’s important to be comfortable with your decision before you quit your job.